 Gobble: (v) to eat food too fast.

-- Don’t gobble your breakfast.
+- Example: Don’t gobble your breakfast.

 Hallmark: (n) a particular quality, way of behaving, etc. that is very typical of a certain person or thing.